Matrix for Media

 • To undo chart filters, click Clear Selection.
 The Clear Selection icon will be present when you hover on the top right corner of the chart.

-Manage data in the pivot table:
+To manage data in pivot table:

 • Sort columns by clicking on column headers.